 The Angel GT offers a notable higher level of grip on the FJR.
 Corner entry with these tyres is sure footed feel and inspires a lot of confidence.
 Similar mid corner grip is notably better feeling and rare to have the bike moving about.
 The FJR is a slow turning bike and ease or speed of turn in and change of direction is fastest on these however as these wear they become very slow to turn with a pronounced V shape.

-The Pilot Road 4 also offers great corner grip.
-Entry feel is solid no movement which continues mid corner.
+The Pilot Road 4 corner entry feel is solid no movement which continues mid corner.
 Confidence is high like the Angel GTs.
-The grip remains high on cold roads or having to suddenly change line or needing to brake mid corner.
+The grip also remains high on cold roads.
 Nearly always offering a planted feel is how I would describe them.
-However is the Pilot Road 4 is a slow turn in tyre on the FJR, ie it makes the steering feel slower than the other tyres. (once worn in – brand new they all feel super quick turn in)
+However the Pilot Road 4 makes the steering feel slower than the other tyres. (once worn in – brand new they all feel quick turn in)